 Features Breakdown

-Below, I summarize the most important areas to consider before you decide to use your smartphone or invest in a bike computer.
+Below, I summarize the most important areas to consider before using your smartphone or investing in a bike computer.

 Cost

-Most of us already have a smartphone.
 Some bike computers are more expensive than low-end smartphones.
-But most people already have a smartphone, so they can save money on this aspect.
+However, most people already have smartphones, so they can save money on buying a dedicated device.

-However, suppose you’re looking at getting a bike computer because it has specialized features that your phone doesn’t have.
+However, suppose you’re looking to get a bike computer because it offers features your phone doesn’t.
 In that case, investing in a dedicated cycling computer will be worth it.

 Winner: Smartphones